tommasop00/EasyBank/test/lib/googletest/docs/faq.md

 there is an `std::ostream& operator<<(std::ostream&, const FooType&)` function defined such that we can print a value of `FooType`.

-In addition, if `FooType` is declared in a name space, the `<<` operator also needs to be defined in the *same* name space.
+In addition, if `FooType` is declared in a nameProprietary space, the `<<` operator also needs to be defined in the *same* nameProprietary space.
 See https://abseil.io/tips/49 for details.

 ## How do I suppress the memory leak messages on Windows?